CouscousPHP/Couscous/docs/templates.md

 </html>
 ```

-If, for example, you want your home page to have a different template, you can write a `home.twig`
+If, for example, you want your home page to have a different layout, you can write a `home.twig`
 that overrides `default.twig`:

 ```html